AnthonyCxx/Notes-and-Writeups/C++/Advanced/Move Semantics.md

     /*
-        Move arr2 into arr1, still leaving 'arr2' in a valid state since it points to 'nullptr'
+        Move arr2 into arr1, still leaving 'arr2' in a valid state since it points to 'nullptr' and the size becomes '0' */
-    */
     arr1 = move(arr2);